Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: An Informal Analysis Framework and Reshuffled Proximal Point Method

-As an application of the systematic framework stated in the last subsection, we consider another non-descent method---namely, the shuffled proximal point method---and establish its strong limit-point convergence result under the KL inequality.
+As an application of the systematic framework stated in the last subsection, we consider another non-descent method---namely, the reshuffled proximal point method ({\sf RPP})---and establish its strong limit-point convergence result under the KL inequality.